cs3org/OCM-API/IETF-RFC.md

 following hold true:

-* the HTTP Signature is missing but the Sending Server does expose a keypair discoverable from the FQDN part of the `sender` field in the request body
+* the HTTP Signature is missing but the Sending Server does expose a keypair discoverable from the FQDN part of the `sender` OCM Address in the request body
 * the HTTP Signature is missing
 * the HTTP Signature is not valid
-* no keypair is trusted or discoverable from the FQDN part of the `sender` field in the request body
+* no keypair is trusted or discoverable from the FQDN part of the `sender` OCM Address in the request body
-* the keypair used to generate the HTTP Signature doesn't match the one trusted or discoverable from the FQDN part of the `sender` field in the request body
+* the keypair used to generate the HTTP Signature doesn't match the one trusted or discoverable from the FQDN part of the `sender` OCM Address in the request body
 * the Sending Server is denylisted
 * the Sending Server is not allowlisted
 * the Sending Party is not trusted by the Receiving Party (e.g. no